RENT Vs BUY TORONTO 2022

 That last point is the biggest homeowner benefit of all.
 EQUITY.

 In Toronto’s real estate market, condo prices in particular have been sky-rocketing.
-In fact, the condo market was leading the industry at the end of 2018 with an 11.4% increase year-over-year.
-Conservatively and for the sake of projections we tend to use the historical average which is 5% growth per year.
+In fact, the condo market has seen some of the greatest gains this year at 10.5% increase year-over-year for the month of May.
+Conservatively and for the sake of projections we tend to use the historical average which is 6% growth per year.

 RENTING vs. BUYING IN TORONTO: THE 5 YEAR OUTLOOK

-After five years of renting, using the current guideline for an annual 1.8% rent increase, your five year rent adds up to $136,838 along with your expenses (insurance and utilities) adding up to $4,500 for a grand total of $141,338.
+After five years of renting, using the current guideline for an annual 1.8% rent increase, your five-year rent adds up to $146,286 along with your expenses (insurance and utilities) adding up to $4,500 for a grand total of $150,786.

-Sure, you’ve spent roughly $57K more to own that same condo, but let’s not forget about that sweet, sweet equity.
-Let’s say your condo’s value increases 5% per year, your property’s market value over that five year term would resemble something like this:
+Sure, you’ve spent roughly $100K more to own that same condo, but let’s not forget about that sweet, sweet equity.
+Let’s say your condo’s value increases 6% per year, your property’s market value over that five-year term would resemble something like this:

 SHOULD I BUY OR RENT – HOW MUCH DO YOU REALLY PROFIT?

-Even though after the five year term your mortgage balance is $425,361, the equity you’ve earned over five years means, if you were to sell that condo, you’d still make a profit.
+Even though after the five-year term your mortgage balance is $593,937, the equity you’ve earned over five years means, if you were to sell that condo, you’d still make a profit.

-Let’s say you decide you want to upgrade your living situation and at the end of your five year term you decide to sell your condo at its current market value of $638,141.
-After paying your mortgage balance, closing expenses and legal fees, you’re still walking away with $179,373!
+Let’s say you decide you want to upgrade your living situation and at the end of your five-year term you decide to sell your condo at its current market value of $936,758.
+After paying your mortgage balance, closing expenses and legal fees, you’re still walking away with $313,122.

 Not to mention that because this was your principal residence, all profits earned are 100% tax free!